 - Art Evolution: Subtle changes are made to the costumes and overall visual design of the movies.
 Some of the changes is due to the reactions to the muted colors of the flagship movie Man of Steel, but it's also been due to allowing the films more creative flexibility.
 Suicide Squad utilizes some neon colors to reflect Joker and Harley Quinn.
 Wonder Woman leaned towards some really striking blues and reds for Wonder Woman's outfit.

 - Bedlam House: As shown briefly in Suicide Squad, true to form, Arkham Asylum is a gothic mansion with darkened halls.
-As a sure sign of how much of a shithole it is, in the Ultimate Edition of Batman V Superman, Luthor goes from having a smug look on his face to "Oh, Crap!" once Batman reveals he's arranged for Luthor to be sent there.
+As a sure sign of how much of a shithole it is, in the Ultimate Edition of Batman V Superman, Luthor goes from having a smug look on his face for having pulled off an Insanity Defense against criminal trials over his atrocities to "Oh, Crap!" once Batman reveals he's arranged for Luthor to be sent there.